Molly and Mama

 Take note of fabric that has a directional print or pattern.
 You don’t want the pattern to be upside down on your project.
 Try and always work with the grain so that the threads in the fabric run horizontal and vertical across the template (and not diagonally).
 And if the fabric has a light background, be sure your t-shirt colour won’t show through.

 Once you are happy with your fabric selection and placement, heat your iron to a hot non-steam setting.
-Place the fusible web piece onto the wrong side (the back) of your chosen fabric so that your template (the paper side) is facing you and webbing is between the paper and the fabric.
+Place the fusible web onto the wrong side (the back) of your chosen fabric so that your template (the paper side) is facing you and webbing is between the paper and the fabric.
 Fuse the paper to the fabric by running the hot iron over it for a few seconds.

 Iron your template to your fabric